 Blastocystis spp: Epidemiology, Disease, and Life Cycle

 Blastocystis spp., also known as Blastocystis hominis, is an enigma with regard to classification, pathology, and forms.
-It has been classified with several groups, including yeast, sporozoa, and amoeba.
-Although it possibly has an amoeboid form, it is generally classified with the non-motile organisms.
-A number of recent sources indicate that it belongs to a group of organisms known as Stramenpiles or Heterokonta.
-This group encompasses organisms such as certain algae, slime molds, and diatoms.
-Though often known as Blastocystis hominis, it includes genetically diverse, but morphologically identical species, some of which may be pathogenic.
+It has been classified into several groups, including yeast, sporozoa, and amoeba.
+Although it possibly has an amoeboid form, it is generally classified as a non-motile organism.
+Several recent sources indicate that it belongs to a group of organisms known as Stramenopiles or Heterokonta.
+This group encompasses certain algae, slime molds, and diatoms.
+Though often known as Blastocystis hominis, it includes genetically diverse but morphologically identical species, some of which may be pathogenic.

-It is found worldwide in both humans and animals and is one of the most common parasites seen in human feces.
-In certain areas, up to 40% of fecal specimens may contain Blastocystis.
+It is found worldwide in humans and animals and is one of the most common parasites in human feces.
+Up to 40% of fecal specimens may contain Blastocystis in certain areas.
 It is thought to infect humans via the fecal-oral route, although human-to-human, animal-to-human, and insect-to-human transmissions are possible.